jlrickert/zet/docs/797/README.md

-# PHP Trick: simple reusable components
+# PHP Trick: react inspired reusable components

 Vue and Svelte inspired reusable components for PHP.
 Would be cool to figure out how to add context to this.